amd/aocl-crypto/docs/internal/design.md

 ## Module Manager

-The AOCL Crypto library has internal module management for easy house keeping.
+The AOCL Cryptography library has internal module management for easy house keeping.
 A module is a collection of algorithms, and each algorithm will register itself with the Module Manager; each algorithm registers itself using the following APIs.